What are the Soccer Positions in Spanish? Learn Here!

 Within the midfielders, they are categorized into two, namely the “medio de contecion” for the defensive midfielder.

-And, attacking midfielder is often referred to as the “medio creative” or “el diez” (the 10) because it is the player number traditionally used by most football clubs.
+And, attacking midfielder is often referred to as the “medio creative” or “el diez” (the 10).

 Forward > El Delantero

 The “delantero” is the forward or striker.
-These are the players who are usually tasked with scoring goals.
+These are the players who are usually responsible for scoring goals.

 The “extremo” are those who play along the sides in certain formations.
 These players will usually set up on the wings so the “centro” can score.